31 technology news to start the morning informed of the latest | Technology

 Lifestyle

-This restaurant chain bets on robots and increases productivity and tips.
+Bizum Guide: what it is, how to create an account, compatible banks and everything you need to know.
+Read the report

+How to wash sportswear: the infallible trick to eliminate bad odor.
 Read the news

-What is a desktop laser engraver and everything you need to know if you want to buy one.
-Read the report

-How to wash jeans: simple tricks to keep them looking new.
+How to wash colored clothes: tricks to keep the original tone for longer.
+Read the news

+The infallible trick to fix a damaged zipper in seconds.
 Read the news

 Leisure and gaming